The 21 Best Motorhome Routes in the UK for an Amazing Adventure!

 Benone Beach

-A favourite of surfers, this huge beach stretches from Castlerock in the east to Magilligan point in the west.
+A favourite of surfers, this huge beach stretches from Castlerock in the east to Magilligan Point in the west.
 From here you can visit the Mussenden Temple on the headland and the demesne at Downhill.

 The mighty Binevenagh mountain sits to the south and is excellent for hiking, with stunning views of the coast and Donegal from the summit.

-Stay at the Golden Sands and don’t forget to pop in to the Sea Shed Cafe for amazing Spanish hot chocolate and home made cake right on the beach!
+Stay at the Golden Sands and don’t forget to pop into the Sea Shed Cafe for amazing Spanish hot chocolate and homemade cake right on the beach!

 Norfolk, England

-One of the most beautiful areas of east England, Norfolk enjoys an incredible and unspoilt heritage coastline, traditional seaside towns like Cromer, and the famous Norfolk Broads, where you will find huge skies and tranquility, even in the height of summer.
+One of the most beautiful areas of east England, Norfolk enjoys an incredible and unspoilt heritage coastline, traditional seaside towns like Cromer, and the famous Norfolk Broads, where you will find huge skies and tranquillity, even in the height of summer.

 A national park and a haven for wildlife and birds, the Broads are a nature lovers paradise and can be explored on foot or by boat.